Control Plane UI

 The Control Plane UI provides powerful controls for managing the runtime state of your Fast Data pipeline steps, enabling sophisticated operational strategies for data processing.

-Each data flows inside the pipeline provides Pause and Play buttons that allow you to stop and start data consumption from the data stream.
+The pipeline provides Pause Data Consumption and Resume Data Consumption buttons along the pipeline flows which allow you to pause and resume data consumption from the data stream.

-- Pause: Stops the consumer from processing new messages while maintaining stream position
+- Pause Data Consumption: Stops the consumer from processing new messages while maintaining stream position

-- Resume: Restarts data consumption from the previously maintained position
+- Resume Data Consumption: Restarts data consumption from the previously maintained position

-Pause and Play buttons are available whenever you click on a pipeline step that supports runtime state control for specific data flows.
+Pause and Resume buttons are available whenever you click on a pipeline step that supports runtime state control for specific data flows.

 Additionally, for the Aggregate execution step, these same controls are also available directly within the Aggregation Graph Canvas, providing enhanced utility for managing Initial Load and Full Refresh scenarios, allowing for more efficient and optimized runtime control in these and other operational scenarios.